ucomesdag/gwe-dashboard/README.md

                                                |
                                             Grafana
 ```
-The P1 wifi gateway (and also the Watermeter gateway) will send the gathered data with the MQTT protocol, approx. every 5-10 seconds, to the Mosquitto MQTT broker.
-From there Telegraf will read the topics and output them to an InfluxDB bucket.
+The P1 wifi gateway (and the Watermeter gateway) will send the gathered data with the MQTT protocol, approx. every 5-10 seconds, to the Mosquitto MQTT broker.
+From the MQTT broker Telegraf will read the topics and output them to an InfluxDB bucket.
 Grafana then uses the InfluxDB as a data source and displays your graphs.

 ## Instalation